Cardiovascular Disease Comorbidities, Genetics, Epidemiology (CVD-CGE)

 Receive mentoring

-Each mentee is teamed up with mentors from PRIDE and their home institution
+Each mentee is teamed up with mentors from the CVD-CGE program and their home institution

 Hand holding a plant with dollar signs